Mousing over or selecting the Insert command rolls out a submenu with three commands (described below):

 Clicking the Insert | Encoded External File command pops up the Insert Encoded External File dialog (screenshot below).

 You can browse for or enter the name of the external file to be encoded and embedded.
 Either a Base-16 or Base-64 encoding must be specified.
-If you wish to enclose the encoded text in an element, then check the Create Element check box and specify the name of the desired element in the Create Element text box.
-If the Create Element check box is not checked, then the encoded text will be inserted directly at the cursor location.
+If you wish to enclose the encoded text in an element, then select Create Element and specify the name of the desired element (see screenshot above).
+Alternatively, select Create Text to insert the encoded text directly at the cursor location.

 <img ext="png" encoding="xs:base64Binary">